quotient-im/Quaternion/README.md

 - `maybe_read_timer` - threshold time interval in milliseconds for a displayed message to be considered as read.
-- `use_keychain` - set this to false (or 0) if you explicitly do NOT want to use keychain but prefer to store access token in dedicated file instead (see next paragraph); the default is true.
+- `use_keychain` - set this to false (or 0) if you explicitly do NOT want to use keychain but prefer to store access token in a dedicated file instead (see the next paragraph); the default is true.
 - `hyperlink_users` - set this to false (or 0) if you do NOT want to hyperlink matrix user IDs in messages.
 By default it's true.
 - `auto_markdown` - since version 0.0.9.5, and only if built with Qt 5.14